The Bankrate promise

 What are mortgage reserves?

-Mortgage reserves are the assets, like cash, that you have easy access to if you were to need help covering your mortgage payments.
-These assets are what you have left over after you make a down payment and pay closing costs.
+Reserves for mortgage loans are assets that you have easy access to if you were to need help covering your mortgage payments.
+These assets are money you have left over after you make a down payment and pay closing costs.

-Reserves are measured in months, so if you have $7,200 in a savings account, for example, after you close on your loan, and your monthly mortgage payment is $1,200, you’d have six months’ reserves.
+Reserves are measured in months.
+If you had $7,200 in a savings account after you close on your loan, for example, and your monthly mortgage payment is $1,800, you’d have four months’ cash reserve.

-Reserves aren’t limited only to cash in your bank accounts.
-There are other types of assets that qualify, including:
+Reserves aren’t limited to cash in your bank accounts.
+There are other types of assets that qualify as reserve funds for mortgage loans, including:

-- Vested funds in retirement accounts, such as a 401(k) or IRA
+- Vested funds in retirement accounts, such as a 401(k) or Roth IRA

 - Stocks, bonds, mutual funds and money market funds